-Helen Rankin became the first African-American woman to serve in the Ohio House of Representatives when she was appointed in 1978 to served in the seat of her late husband, James W. Rankin.
+Helen Rankin became the first African-American woman to serve in the Ohio House of Representatives when she was appointed in 1978 to serve in the seat of her late husband, James W. Rankin.
 She then sought election to that seat in 1978, and served eight elected terms in the Ohio House.

 During her tenure, Rankin held appointments to the following House committees: